meshcloud/meshcloud-docs/docs/meshcloud.roles.md

 title: User Roles
 ---

-Within the Meshcloud platform we differentiate the following roles for users
+Within the Meshcloud platform we differentiate the following roles for users.

 ## Customer Admin